-The Sarratt Student Center (www.vanderbilt.edu/sarratt), named for former mathematics professor and dean of students, Madison Sarratt, provides a variety of facilities, programs, and activities.
-The Center houses a cinema; an art gallery, art studios and darkrooms for classes and individual projects; work and office spaces for student organizations; comfortable reading and study lounges fully wired for Internet access; large and small meeting rooms; and large, open commons and courtyard areas for receptions or informal gathering.
-The Center also houses the Overcup Oak restaurant and the Stonehenge Cafe, and leads directly to Rand Dining Room, the Varsity Market, and the Bookstore.
-The student center's Program Board plans concerts, film screenings, classes, speakers, receptions, gallery showings, and many other events throughout the campus.
-The Center's Welcome Desk serves as a campus information center and is a TicketmasterTM outlet, handling ticket sales for most of the University's and Nashville's cultural events.
-Sarratt Student Center is home to Student Affairs, the Office of the Dean of Students, the Vanderbilt Card Office, and Vanderbilt Student Communications (including student newspaper, radio station, and yearbook).
+The Sarratt Student Center (www.vanderbilt.edu/sarratt), named for former mathematics professor and dean of students Madison Sarratt, provides a variety of facilities, programs, and activities.
+The center houses a cinema; an art gallery; art studios and darkrooms for classes and individual projects; work and office spaces for student organizations; comfortable reading and study lounges fully wired for Internet access; large and small meeting rooms; and large, open commons and courtyard areas for receptions or informal gathering.
+The center also houses the Overcup Oak restaurant and the Stonehenge Cafe, and leads directly to Rand Dining Room, the Varsity Market, and the Bookstore.
+The Vanderbilt Program Board plans concerts, film screenings, classes, speakers, receptions, gallery showings, and many other events throughout the campus.
+The center's Welcome Desk serves as a campus information center and is a TicketmasterTM outlet, handling ticket sales for most of the University's and Nashville's cultural events.
+Sarratt Student Center is home to the Division of Student Life, the Vanderbilt Card Office, and Vanderbilt Student Communications (including the student newspaper, radio station, and yearbook).